GovTechSG/TechBiz-Documentation/manage-subscriptions.md

 5. Select the required SGTS Products and click **Next**.

-For more information, go to [**Create subscription account**](request-for-techbiz-account.md) and follow from Step 4 onwards to complete the subscription.
+For more information, go to [**Create subscription account**](create-subscription-acc/request-for-techbiz-account.md) and follow from Step 4 onwards to complete the subscription.

 ## Cancel subscription

-Contact the respective SGTS support team for more information.

-> **Note:** To cancel your APEX Cloud subscription, visit [go.gov.sg/techbiz-sr](https://go.gov.sg/techbiz-sr).
+To cancel your  subscription, raise a [Service Request](https://go.gov.sg/techbiz-sr).